kjarnet/kjarnet.github.com/_posts/2014-12-20-scanning-in-ubuntu.md

     gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/screen -dNOPAUSE -dQUIET -dBATCH -sOutputFile=output.pdf input.pdf

 You can increase the output quality by changing PDFSETTINGS to /ebook or /prepress (the default).

+It should also be possible to shrink it with imagemagick, by using `convert input.pdf output.pdf` with some settings of density, compression etc., but I've never got good results with this.

 Sources: [http://askubuntu.com/a/256449/13945](http://askubuntu.com/a/256449/13945)